Skip to footer content

 }

-While iTextSharp served the .NET community well for many years, modern web development demands more sophisticated PDF generation capabilities.
-The process to create and generate PDF files has evolved significantly.
-IronPDF's Chrome-based rendering engine delivers the pixel-perfect accuracy and CSS3 support that today's ASP.NET MVC applications require.
-Its straightforward API, comprehensive documentation, and business-friendly licensing make it the clear choice for ASP.NET Core MVC projects.
+While iTextSharp served the .NET community well for many years, modern web development demands more capable PDF generation.
+IronPDF's Chrome-based rendering engine delivers pixel-perfect accuracy and full CSS3 support that today's ASP.NET MVC applications require.
+Its high-level API, thorough documentation, and business-friendly licensing make it the practical choice for ASP.NET Core MVC projects.

 Frequently Asked Questions